robertorosero/pyhtonmig/Doc/library/stdtypes.rst

    You can use :meth:`str.maketrans` to create a translation map from character-to-character mappings in different formats.

-   You can use the :func:`~string.maketrans` helper function in the :mod:`string` module to create a translation table.
-For string objects, set the *table* argument to ``None`` for translations that only delete characters:

    .. note::

       An even more flexible approach is to create a custom character mapping